-The “Asia-Europe Public Diplomacy Training Initiative” has been set up in 2013 by the DiploFoundation, the Asia-Europe Foundation, and the National Centre for Research on Europe – University of Canterbury, to help to promote and facilitate skills training for diplomats and civil society actors.
-The aim of the initiative is to improve public diplomacy efforts between the countries of the Asia-Europe Meeting (ASEM) process.
+The ASEF Public Diplomacy Training programme was set up in 2013 by DiploFoundation, the Asia-Europe Foundation, and the National Centre for Research on Europe – University of Canterbury, to help promote and facilitate skills training for diplomats and civil society actors.
+The aim of the training is to improve public diplomacy efforts between the countries of the Asia-Europe Meeting (ASEM) process.

 The project is supported by the Federal Department of Foreign Affairs of Switzerland and the Asia-Europe Foundation.